kubevirt/community/design-proposals/migration-target.md

 - Cluster-admin: the administrator of the cluster

 ## User Stories
+- As a cluster admin that managed various traditional and cloud native VM management systems, I have well-defined processes and steps that proved useful when managing VMs.
+  One of the basic actions I require to continue following my processes and steps is to have control over the node target when migrating a VM.
+  With time, I expect to learn and trust Kubernetes and KubeVirt to achieve my needs through other means, but until that time, I would like to keep the capabilities I learned to trust so far.
 - As a cluster admin I want - in exceptional but critical cases - to be able to try to live-migrate a VM to specific node (or node within a set of nodes) for various possible reasons such as:
   - I just added to the cluster a new powerful node and I want to migrate a selected VM there without trying more than once according to scheduler decisions
   - I'm not using any automatic workload rebalancing mechanism and I periodically want to manually rebalance my cluster according to my observations (see fon instance: https://github.com/kubernetes-sigs/descheduler/issues/225 )